fevziatanoglu/Angular-Calculator-App/README.md

 Contributions are welcome!
 If you find any issues or have improvements to suggest, please open an issue or create a pull request.

-**Acknowledgments:**

-Special thanks to [Fevzi Atanoglu](https://github.com/fevziatanoglu) for creating this project.

-Note: Make sure to replace the `screenshot.png` link with the actual screenshot of your calculator app.
-Also, update the `License` section and provide the appropriate license file if different from the MIT License.

-Feel free to modify the template as per your preferences and add more details to suit your project's specific requirements.